-

 Jasvinder Sanghera

-Director of Karma Nirvana, a charity helping victims of forced marriages and 'honour' violence
+Director of Karma Nirvana, a charity helping victims of forced marriages

 -